gravitl/netmaker/docs/_build/html/_sources/index.rst.txt

 Licensing
 ---------------

-Information about the Netmaker license.
+A link to the Netmaker license.

 .. toctree::